Blackbirding: Deception at Tuvalu

-Extreme death rate
+Mortality

-The Peruvian labour trade in Polynesians was short-lived, only lasting from 1862 to 1863.
-In this period an estimated 3,634 Polynesians were recruited.
-Over 2,000 died from disease, starvation or neglect either aboard the blackbirding ships or at the places of labour they were sent to.
+The Peruvian labour trade in Polynesians only lasted from 1862 to 1863, during which an estimated 3,634 Polynesians were recruited, and 93% of them perished.
+Over 2,000 died from disease, starvation or neglect either aboard the blackbirding ships or at their destinations.
 The Peruvian government shut down the operation in 1863 and ordered the repatriation of those who survived.
-A smallpox and dysentery outbreak in Peru accompanied this operation resulting in the death of a further 1,030 Polynesian labourers.
-Some of the islanders survived long enough to bring these contagious diseases to their home islands causing local epidemics and additional mortality.
-By 1866, only around 250 of those recruited had survived with about 100 of these remaining in Peru.
-The death rate was therefore 93%.
+A smallpox and dysentery outbreak in Peru accompanied this operation, resulting in the death of a further 1,030 Polynesian labourers.
+Some of the islanders survived long enough to bring these contagious diseases to their home islands, causing local epidemics and additional mortality.
+By 1866, only around 250 of those recruited had survived, with about 100 of these remaining in Peru.